Pet insurance is designed to cover unexpected illnesses or accidents.

 As you can see from our list of waiting periods, you will usually have to wait around 14 days before you can claim on a pet insurance policy for an illness.

-For any accidents, this period tends to be shorter.
-Some companies may cover you for accidents your pet gets into after 48 hours.
+For any accidents, this waiting period tends to be shorter.
+Some companies may cover you for accidents after 48 hours.

-We are not aware of any pet insurers that offer no waiting period for new customers.
+We are not aware of any pet insurers that offer instant pet insurance cover for new customers.

 Find out what else is not covered by pet insurance with our guide to surprising exclusions.